Trolloldem/sine_requie_arcana/README.md

 ## TODO
 - Add actual documentation
 - Check license for Arcana Images and add them in case
-- Check license for bootstrap them and add it in case
 - Add comments